Drug information

 What is VRC01?

-A long-acting form of VRC01, called VRC01LS, has also been studied for HIV treatment and has been studied for HIV treatment and prevention.3,6
+A long-acting form of VRC01, called VRC01LS, has also been studied for HIV treatment and prevention.3,6

 To learn how investigational drugs are tested during clinical trials, read the HIVinfo What is an Investigational HIV Drug? and HIV and AIDS Clinical Trials fact sheets.